-The return values are the same as for Module:handle_event/2 except that they also contain a term Reply, which is the reply to the client as the return value of call/3, 4.
+The return values are the same as for Module: handle_event/2 except that they also contain a term Reply, which is the reply to the client as the return value of call/3, 4.

 '''

-Module:handle event(Event, State) -> Result
+Module:handle_event(Event, State) -> Result

+Types:

+Event = term()

 '''

-Whenever an event manager receives an event sent using notify/2 or $sync_notify/2$, this function is called for each installed event handler to handle the event.
+Whenever an event manager receives an event sent using notify/2 or sync_notify/2, this function is called for each installed event handler to handle the event.